 “Could you not then watch one hour with me?”- Mt.
 26:40

-During this time of COVID-19, we are unable to go to Mass, Adoration and even Confession.
-This is the perfect time to bring back to practice Night Adoration in the home.
-This just might be the link to helping you carve out more prayer time and strengthen your relationship with Christ.
+During this time of COVID-19 is the perfect time to bring back to practice Night Adoration in the home.
+This just might be the link to helping you carve out more prayer time and strengthen your relationship with Jesus Christ.
 It is said that we worship Christ in Night Adoration “with the same spirit of love and reparation which inspires you when watching before the Blessed Sacrament…” (1) .
 Night Adoration in the home is the perfect solution for the busy culture we live in under Shelter-In-Place restrictions.

 We live in a culture where the internet does not turn off, and media fills our homes 24 hours a day, and yet when does our Lord receive an opportunity to speak to our heart?
 As mothers and fathers, it is often in the wee hours of the night that we hear the faint sound of our Lord calling us to action and prayer and providing us insights.
 Could it be because finally the noise of society is turned off and we can hear God?
 Consider going before your image of the Sacred Heart and begin offering up your prayers!

 This devotion was once very popular, and it was believed that over a million people were consoling our Lord in this practice, now it is time to bring this devotion back!

 Night Adoration is rooted in the powerful understanding of the value of acts of reparation to Jesus.
 Reparation is made when we make a sacrifice for the Lord.
 Only the Sacred Heart knows the sacrifices made to keep watch with him and we desire to make up for those who “dethrone” our Lord in their hearts and homes.